mircealungu/student-projects/writing_guidelines/Every_Figure_Should_Be_Referenced_In_The_Text.md

 # Every Figure Should Be Referenced In the Text

-Figures and Tables are there to support the text.
+Figures and Tables should explicitly refered from the text.

-Thus, they should be numbered, and the text should refer to each one of them.
+They should be numbered, and should also have a [descriptive caption](./Every_Figure_Has_A_Caption.md)

 E.g. "Table 1 shows that we tested on 10 participants."